 Never leave neoprene in direct sunlight for extended periods of time.

 Never leave your neoprene shoe covers on your shoes after use – both items will slowly rot.

 Clean zips with an old toothbrush and warm water, then rub a candle on your zipper tracks to maintain free sliding zippers.
 This is especially important on shoe covers.

 Liquid or Powder

 At cool temperatures, powder can fail to dissolve.
-It's the same for liquids in gel balls so use a liquid detergent instead, which will dissolve quickly and wash away in the rinse cycle.
+It's the same for liquids in gel balls, so use a liquid detergent instead.
+This will will dissolve quickly and wash away in the rinse cycle.